nsheely/Die-Comparison/README.md

   -f (-faces) #faces -- change the number of faces on the die, without -die will default sides to 1 - #faces

-  -d (-die) {number on each side} -- type in, space seperated, numbers for each die on the die you want to sample against
+  -d (-die) {number on each side} -- type in, space seperated, numbers for each face on the die you want to sample against

 ### Bugs & To Do: